The Haifoss Hike – Iceland

 This is a one-way hike, so once you get to the end of the trail in the gorge, you need to get back up the same way.

-However, as you hike past Haifoss and follow the Fossa river into the gorge, you will not get any good views of Granni.
+However, as you hike past Haifoss and follow the Fossa River into the gorge, you will not get any good views of Granni.
 Granni is too hidden at the back of the gorge to be entirely visible.

 Inside the gorge, there are a few good vantage points – personally, the best one I have found is a huge boulder you can step on, as that places you almost in the middle of the river.
 This means you can use the river as your main leading line.

 I recommend using ultra-wide lenses here; Haifoss is a gigantic waterfall, and you can get close to it.
 Same for the gorge.
-This is one of the few situations I wished I had something a little wider than 14mms.
+This is one of the few situations I wished I had something a little wider than 14mm.

-Video of the Hike
+Video of the Haifoss Hike

 Here’s a short video of the Hike to Haifoss and the hidden gorge below.
 Nothing fancy, just the trail, the views and some music: